 - Office Space: When Joanna's boss at the restaurant keeps passive-agressively badgering her to wear more than the minimum amount of "flair" (little buttons and pins and such) on her uniform to show a better attitude about her job, she finally has enough, and this exchange takes place:

 Joanna: You know what, Stan, if you want me to wear 37 pieces of flair, like your pretty boy over there, Brian, why don't you just make the minimum 37 pieces of flair?

 Stan (Manager): Well, I thought I remembered you saying that you wanted to express yourself.

 : I do love you and you know there is something very important we need to do as soon as possible.
-Dr. Bill Harford: What's that?
-Alice Harford: Fuck.
+Dr. Bill Harford